The i.MX95 SoC provides:

-• Two Camera Sensor Interface (CSI) modules (one of them shares the PHY with DSI)
+• Two Camera Sensor Interface (CSI) modules (one of them shared with MIPI DSI)

 • Image Signal Processing (ISP) on the camera stream